Bondliden/LAGOBRAVO/replit.md

 ## Overview

 This is a luxury resort website for Lago Bravo World Resort, built as a modern full-stack web application.
 The application features a React frontend with a luxury resort theme, an Express.js backend API, and uses Drizzle ORM for database operations with PostgreSQL.
 The site includes sections for accommodations, weddings, casino, dining, nightlife, events, and contact forms.
+The website prominently features the authentic Lago Bravo logo throughout the design and is now connected to a fully functional PostgreSQL database for persistent data storage.

 ## User Preferences